 The Christmas decorations on this street are nothing short of spectacular and is one of the most important festive displays in the city.
 Decorations range from string lights, garlands, a projected hologram to an inflatable Snoopy on track to visit the North Pole.
 Every house on the street shines in the Christmas displays and you will find lights strung everywhere.

-There is no definitive history of Miracle on 13th Street but according to a long-term resident, the practice started around 30 years ago with a few houses.
+There is no definitive history of Miracle on 13th Street, but, according to a long-time resident, the practice started around 30 years ago with a few houses.
 After a few years, a conscious effort was made to organize the whole block.
 Now, for over 20 years, the tradition encompasses several blocks along both sides of South 13th Street.
-What started only with lights, now encompasses holiday window displays, holiday characters, and other impressive decorations.
+What started only with lights, now includes holiday window displays, holiday characters, and other impressive decorations.

 In true Philly style, the residents have to work together, pool resources together to keep this tradition alive, and create a festive atmosphere.
 Over the years, this street has gotten lots of attention thus attracting many visitors and tourists during the holidays.